duderstadt-lab/mars-docs/examples/index.md

 Groovy script to make a MarsTable showing the value for the specified parameter for each molecule entry.
 Run the script and a pop-up dialog will be created in which the parameter of interest can be selected.

 [3.
 Plot the Tracking Results as Color Coded Overlay in the Image](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_scripts_and_notebooks/04_Color_coded_tracks_overlay.groovy)
 Script to show the tracking results in the Molecule Archive as color coded ROIs on the original video.
-Also possible to show the overlay for tagged molecules only (see (repository example)[https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_scripts_and_notebooks/05_Color_coded_tracks_overlay_tagged.groovy]).
+Also possible to show the overlay for tagged molecules only (see [repository example](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_scripts_and_notebooks/05_Color_coded_tracks_overlay_tagged.groovy)).